Pokecord-Official/Pokecord-Guide/commands/battle.md

 ## Player vs Player

 To challenge another player for a Pokémon battle, the `opponent` option must be specified.
-If the mentioned opponent accepts the challenge before it times out, the battle starts.
+If the mentioned opponent accepts the challenge before it expires, the battle starts.

 ## Cross Server

 Cross server battles are Pokémon battles where two eligible players in different discord servers can battle each other.
-To start a cross server battle, the command needs to be used without mentioning the `opponent` option.
+To start a cross server battle, the command should be used without mentioning the `opponent` option.
 :::details Matchmaking
 Cross server matchmaking depends on the following factors:<br>